-- 10,734 sqm (gross) of industrial and commercial floorspace was completed.
-All of this development was on previously developed land. - Land developed for business and industry was 2.97 ha (gross). - The total amount of employment land available for industrial and commercial use (Use Classes Order B1, B2 and B8) was 70.56 ha.
-The total consists of 44.27 ha of Business and Industry; Mixed Use, saved UDP Allocations and 26.29 ha of sites that are not allocations but have planning permission for employment uses and are either unimplemented or under construction.
+- Employment 11,233 sqm of industrial and commercial floorspace was completed, all of which was on previously developed land. - 5.08 ha of land was developed for business and industrial uses in 2019/20 (gross). - The total amount of employment land available for industrial and commercial use (Use Classes Order B1, B2 and B8) as at 31 March 2020 was 60.43ha.
+The total consists of 38.5 ha of saved UDP allocations Business and Industry and Mixed Use and 21.93 ha of sites that are not allocations but have planning permission for employment uses and are either unimplemented or under construction.